 4.5 Right Livelihood

 According to Buddhism, everyone should follow the right livelihood.
-This, however, means to make an honest living.
+This, however, means making an honest living.
 Buddhism rejects the idea of war and the usage of lethal weapons and unjust livelihood.

 4.6 Right effort